How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 ✔ CA & CS Professionals

-You can apply without surrendering your COP, which was a major concern earlier.
+You can apply without surrendering your COP.
+Self-issued NOC is permitted.

-You can apply as an individual and build your own small advisory practice.
+You can start as an individual and gradually scale your advisory practice.

 • Apply for full-time registration